JonasCz/blog-public/content/post/solar/testing-low-cost-solar-ebike-charging/index.md

 ![Trailer with soler panels in the riding configuration.
 And me, happy that I made it to the beach!](MVIMG_20210625_214454.jpg)

-Unfortunateley I don't have photos of everything, nor the buld process :-(
+Unfortunateley I don't have photos of everything, nor the build process :-(

 ## Build